 I did get it out in month two, but I added about 30 hours of workload, which was no good.

-My PDF in the standard format I use was converted as is.
+My PDF in the standard format I use was converted as is with the Calameo alternative.

 It didn’t require editing, and even advanced aspects, such as inline links, transferred seamlessly.